lukexyz/FlightVision/README.md

 # Bootleg Flightclub via `fastai` v2
-> Why go out with your friends, when you can recreate it at home and have 35% of the fun by youself?
+Why go out with your friends, when you can recreate it by yourself at home and have 35% of the fun?

-> The Flightclub you're not allowed to talk about.
+> The Flightclub you are allowed to talk about.

 Take your own pictures, find the `x,y` coordinates of the dart point using a bastardized unet segmentation layer.